-Trans fats therefore stop brain cells from communicating effectively with each other.
-They are involved in a significantly increased risk of heart disease, which is a precursor for cognitive decline and they are believed to be involved with the onset of type 2 diabetes, which is also a precursor of dementia.
+Trans fats, therefore, stop brain cells from communicating effectively with each other.
+They are involved in a significantly increased risk of heart disease, which is a precursor for cognitive decline and they are believed to be involved in the onset of type 2 diabetes, which is also a precursor of dementia.
 There are researchers who believe that trans fats are also partly responsible for the obesity epidemic, with obesity also being a possible precursor to mental decline.

 You find trans fats in …